ojsquire/python-setup/README.md

 ```
 pyenv install 3.8.5
 ```
 3. **Switch global Python version to version installed in (2)**.
 Just because you have installed a new version of Python, doesn't mean your system is currently using it.
-To can see which version is currently being used in the output of `pyenv versions`.
+You can see which version is currently being used in the output of `pyenv versions`.
 To switch to 3.8.5 that you just installed, run:
 ```
 pyenv global 3.8.5
 ```